LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/hello/README.md

 ### Create the Folder

-Make sure you are inside of the  `~workspace/module1/exercises` folder in the terminal window.
+In the terminal window, navigate to the `~/workspace/module1/exercises` folder

-If you are not sure where you are use the command `pwd` to list the directory you are at and if you are not in the `~workspace/module1/exercises` folder use the command `cd` then hit enter, and type the command `cd workspace/module1/exercises` to change directories.)
+If you are not sure where you are located, use the command `pwd` to list the directory you are at and if you are not in the `~/workspace/module1/exercises` folder use the command `cd` then hit enter, and type the command `cd ~/workspace/module1/exercises` to change directories.)
 ```
 $ pwd
 /home/ubuntu/workspace/ (You will see something similar to this)
-$ cd (Hit Enter)
-$ cd workspace/module1/exercises
+$ cd ~/workspace/module1/exercises
 ```

+(Incidentally, `~` is the name of your system's "home" directory)

-Create a new folder called `hello` and `cd` into this directory.
+Now create a new folder called `hello`, and `cd` into this directory.
 ```
 $ mkdir hello
 $ cd hello